dovecot/core/INSTALL.md

 For most people, the usual:

 ```
-./autogen.sh
 ./configure
 make
 sudo make install
 ```

 is enough.
 This installs Dovecot under /usr/local.
+If installing from git, user `./autogen.sh` first.

 If you have installed some libraries into locations which require special include or library paths, you can give them in CPPFLAGS and LDFLAGS environment variables.
 For example: